 Bourbon Apple Crisp

-I could kick myself for all the time I’ve spent slaving to make the perfect apple pie, when this recipe is SO much easier and far more exciting!
-A great intro for beginners, and the addition of bourbon gives the filling a luscious caramel-y kick, instantly making you look like a pro.
+This recipe is a great intro to baking for beginners, and the addition of bourbon gives the filling a luscious caramel-y kick, instantly making you look like a pro.
 Oh, and did I mention your house will smell like heaven when this comes out of the oven?

 The secret to this recipe is to use a combination of apples such as Granny Smith, Pink Lady and Fuji.
 Serve warm with a scoop of vanilla bean ice cream and a pinch of cinnamon on top.
 And if you’re really feeling saucy, pair it with a sidecar of Bourbon.
 Ooh la la!